I-Station/Cpp-Computer-Vision-Tutorial/README.md

 # Expected Output
 4.4.0
 ```
-Then add commands that given below will be include OpenCV library in your codebase.
+Then add commands that given below will be include OpenCV library to `CMakeLists.txt`.
 ```
 find_package(OpenCV REQUIRED)
 include_directories(${OpenCV_INCLUDE_DIRS})